agathoklisx/libved/README.md

  * a library and as it is.

  * That means an independed functional (ala vim) editor, that either can be
- * "include" it as a single file unit or by linking to it.
+ * "include" it as a single file unit or by linking to it, without any other

- * Because it [wa|s]s meant to be used in primitive environment[s], it should
+ * prerequisite.
+It was written (as a confession) somehow at the state in time,
- * replace (with time) even the libc functions.
-As such it doesn't require a
+ * a little bit after the vt100 introduction, but with a c11 compiler and with
- * curses library or|and it doesn't use the mb* family of functions.
+ * the knowledge that a character can be represented with more than one byte.

  * The current state is at the bootstrap|prototype level.
 That means that the
  * editor can develop itself, and the basic interface is considered quite close